deancollins84/cushon/README.md

       }
       """
       Then I should get a status code of 201
+       And I should see a success message

-  Scenario Customer transfers money into ISA account for a single fund and provides no details.
+  Scenario Customer attempts to transfer money into ISA account for a single fund and provides no details.
-    Given I am a customer
-     And I have an ISA account
-    When I request POST "/customer/{customerId}/account/{accountId}"
+    Given I am a transferring money into my ISA account When I request POST "/customer/{customerId}/account/{accountId}"
      Then I should get a status code of 422
+      And I should see why my request failed

-  Scenario Customer transfers money into ISA account for a single fund with amount above allowance of £20,000.
+  Scenario Customer attempts to transfer money into ISA account for a single fund with amount above allowance of £20,000.
-    Given I am a customer
-    And I have an ISA account
-    When I request POST "/customer/{customerId}/account/{accountId}"
+    Given I am a transferring money into my ISA account When I request POST "/customer/{customerId}/account/{accountId}"
       And I set JSON payload to
       """
       {
         "funds": {